FeatureBaseDB/featurebase-docs/docs/sql-guide/statements/statement-insert.md

 | `[]` | `stringset` <br/>`idset` | `[]` (empty set) | Stores an empty set for new records and existing `NULL` records.
 Keeps existing values in set otherwise |

 ## Warnings

 FeatureBase recommends limiting INSERT statements to one record per key to avoid unexpected results.

+Issues may occur under when a single INSERT statement contains multiple records that:
+* share the same key
+* are being set to NULL and non-NULL values

+FeatureBase recommends limiting INSERT statements to one record per key to avoid unexpected results.
 Inconsistencies may occur when a single INSERT statement contains multiple records that share the same key, and are known to occur if, for a given key, a field is being set to both NULL and non-NULL values